ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 ## Log in with `SSH` from Terminal

 Terminal-based login is the most feature-rich method for accessing HPC resources.
-Web-based alternatives via Jupyter Hub and RStudio Server are provided and introduced [here]().
-To access the HPCC cluster with the standard
-`ssh` protocol, users want to follow these steps:
+Web-based alternatives via Jupyter Hub and RStudio Server are also provided and introduced [below]().
+To access the HPCC cluster with the standard `ssh` protocol, users want to follow steps 1-3.

 __1.__ Type the following `ssh` login command from a terminal application (see below), where the string `<user>` needs to be replaced by a user's account name.
 The `<>` characters indicate a placeholder and need to be removed.
 Next press enter to execute the command.